Xebit8/JS-Web-Scraping/README.md

-Creating scrapper for czech job vacancy websites, such as Jobs.cz, Prace.cz, Easyprace.cz, Pracezarohem.cz and Profesia.cz.
+Creating scraper for czech job vacancy websites, such as Jobs.cz, Prace.cz, Easyprace.cz, Pracezarohem.cz and Profesia.cz.